Generic selectors

 Actions developed:

-PROJECTE 3.
-The Portuguese language in Andorra from a sociolinguistic perspective: the use of code-switching and the emergence of new linguistic creations
+PROJECT 3.
+The Portuguese language in Andorra from a sociolinguistic perspective

 Objectives: